MJanasch/ThermoCup/README.md

 ##### Scripts

-'ThermoCup_EnumerateEFMs.m' - script to enumerate EFMs (Elementary flux modes) and perform MDF analysis, but no variability analysis
+'ThermoCup_II_EnumerateEFMs.m' - script to enumerate EFMs (Elementary flux modes) and perform MDF analysis, but no variability analysis
-The substrate needs to be defined ("Frc", "Suc" or "For"), as is described in the script.
+The substrate needs to be defined ("Frc" or "For"), as is described in the script.
 Requires Support scripts:

 'Support/ThermoCup_ReadExcel.m'
 'Support/ThermoCup_MDF.m'
 'Support/ThermoCup_SolveLP_MDF.m'